-DPS is charged by state law with enforcing rules and regulations governing the safety operations of motor carriers, shippers and vehicles transporting hazardous materials.
-The DPS CVE program is comprised of two patrol districts (CVE North & CVE South), and two CVE supporting workgroups, within the Special Enforcement Bureau of the Highway Patrol Division.
+DPS is charged by state law with enforcing rules and regulations governing the safe operations ofmotor carriers, shippers and vehicles transporting hazardous materials.
+The DPS CVE program is comprised of two patrol districts (CVE North & CVE South), and MCSAP Administration which is a supporting workgroup, within the Special Enforcement Bureau of the Highway Patrol Division.
 The two patrol districts are headquartered regionally, with one in the southern portion of the state and the other in the central portion.
-The two supporting workgroups, which handle aspects such as training/certification, records, finance/budgeting, DataQ, data quality, crash data, and time & accounting are based at the agency headquarter facilities.
+The MCSAP Administration workgroup, which is responsible for training/certification, records, finance/budgeting, DataQ, data quality, crash data, and time & accounting are based at the department's headquarters.
 New Entrant activities are conducted by the Arizona Department of Transportation as a sub-grantee.

-The over 80 troopers, supervisors, and professional staff assigned full-time to the DPS CVE program promote highway safety through investigation, education, inspection and enforcement operations, including border enforcement activities, in keeping with MCSAP requirements.
-To complement its fulltime CVE efforts, and to ensure a cadre of personnel ready to fill vacancies as they occur, DPS maintains a number of CVE-trained troopers within its regular patrol ranks.
-While not assigned to fulltime CVE activities, these troopers constitute the DPS CVE reserves and are regularly integrated into large-scale CVE deployment and enforcement initiatives.
+The over 85 troopers, supervisors, and professional staff assigned full-time to the DPS CVE program promote highway safety through investigation, education, inspection and enforcement operations, including border enforcement activities, in keeping with MCSAP program requirements.
+To complement its full-time CVE efforts, and to ensure a cadre of personnel ready to fill vacancies as they occur, DPS deploys 116 CVE-trained troopers within its regular patrol ranks.
+While not assigned to full-time CVE activities, these troopers constitute the DPS CVE reserves and are regularly integrated into large-scale CVE deployment and enforcement initiatives.